Universality of giant diffusion in tilted periodic potentials: INTRODUCTION

 The continuous-time random walk (CTRW) is a fundamental stochastic model of diffusion as well as anomalous diffusion, where the MSD does not grow linearly with time $t$, i.e., $ \langle x(t)^2\rangle \propto t^\alpha$ with $\alpha\ne 1$ \cite{montroll1965random,metzler2000random}.
 The CTRW is a random walk with continuous random waiting times between jumps, where the waiting times are independent and identically distributed (IID) random variables.
 When the probability of a one-dimensional random walker stepping in the right direction is not equal to $1/2$, i.e., asymmetric random walk, it is called a biased CTRW.
 The CTRW has a deep connection with a random walk on a random energy landscape, i.e., the trap model \cite{bouchaud1990anomalous, Bardou2002}.
 In fact, the trap model with a periodic energy landscape corresponds to the CTRWs where the waiting-time distribution is identical.
 Such a diffusion is experimentally constructed and the theory of the CTRW can be applied to the diffusion in a periodic potential \cite {dechant2019continuous}.
 When the energy depth at a site is randomly distributed according to an exponential distribution, the waiting-time distribution follows a power-law distribution \cite{bouchaud1990anomalous}.
 In the CTRW and the quenched trap model, anomalous diffusion, ergodicity breaking, and non-self averaging of transport coefficients are observed when the mean waiting time diverges. \cite{bouchaud1990anomalous,metzler2000random, He2008, Miyaguchi2011, Miyaguchi2013, Metzler2014, Akimoto2016, Akimoto2018}.

 Several experimental systems are described by Brownian motions in tilted periodic potentials.
 For example, a rotational motion of $\rm{F_{1}-ATPase}$, which is a molecular motor synthesizing ATP exhibits a thermal motion under a periodic potential and a constant torque can be added experimentally \cite{hayashi2015giant}.
 Therefore, the motor's rotational position can be described by the Brownian motion in a tilted periodic potential.
 Other examples include the diffusion of ions in simple pendulums \cite{risken1996fokker}, superconductors \cite{dieterich1980theoretical}, and Josephson tunneling Junction \cite{anchenko1969josephson}.
 Ignoring the inertia term in the Langevin equation, i.e., the overdamped Langevin equation, yields the dynamic equation of the Brownian motion.
-The overdamped Langevin equation under a tilted periodic potential is described by
+The overdamped Langevin equation under a tilted periodic potential is described by {

-where $V(x)$ is the periodic potential with period $L$, i.e., $V(x+L)=V(x)$, $F$ is a constant external force, and $\xi(t)$ is a white Gaussian noise with delta correlation $\langle \xi(t) \xi(t') \rangle=\delta(t-t')$.
+where $U(x) := V(x) -Fx$ and} $V(x)$ is the periodic potential with period $L$, i.e., $V(x+L)=V(x)$, $F$ is a constant external force, and $\xi(t)$ is a white Gaussian noise with delta correlation $\langle \xi(t) \xi(t') \rangle=\delta(t-t')$.
 Similar systems such as diffusion of active Brownian particles in a tilted periodic potential as well as diffusion under a soft matter potential are also investigated recently \cite{su2023active,lu2023giant}.

-Brownian motion in a tilted periodic potential exhibits a giant {increment of the diffusion coefficient by external force $F$ compared to that without external force, which is} called giant diffusion (GD) \cite{reimann2001giant,*reimann2002diffusion}.
-For Brownian motion in tilted periodic potentials, the diffusion coefficient is calculated by the first passage time (FPT) statistics \cite{reimann2001giant,*reimann2002diffusion}.
-In particular, the diffusion coefficient is analytically obtained by the following formula \cite{reimann2001giant,*reimann2002diffusion}:
+Brownian motion in a tilted periodic potential exhibits a giant increment of the diffusion coefficient by external force $F$ compared to that without external force, which is called giant diffusion (GD) \cite{reimann2001giant,*reimann2002diffusion}.
+For Brownian motion in tilted periodic potentials, the diffusion coefficient $D$ is computed using the first passage time (FPT) statistics \cite{reimann2001giant,*reimann2002diffusion}: {